lee-lindley/PdfGen/README.md

 # PdfGen.sql

 PdfGen extends and enhances (replaces) the *as_pdf3.cursor2table* functionality with respect to column headers and widths, plus the ability to capture a column page break value for the page_procs callbacks, and go to a new page when the break-column value changes.
 Everything is implemented using the *as_pdf3* public interface.

 ## Use Case
-The use case for this package is to replicate a small subset of the capability of sqlplus report generation for the scenario that you cannot (or do not want to) run sqlplus,capture the output and convert it to pdf.
-You also gain font control and optional grid lines/cells for the column data values.
+The use case for this package is to replicate a small subset of sqlplus report generation for scenario that you cannot (or do not want to) run sqlplus with Report Generation facilities like COLUMN/TITLE/BREAK, capture the output and convert it to pdf, and/or you need the pdf file inside the database as a BLOB.
+You also gain font control and optional grid lines/cells for the column data values vs sqlplus, and the results can be more attractive.

 An alternate name for this facility might be query2report.